By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What it's missing: macOS integration is weaker than Arc's was.
 Some users report performance issues with many tabs.
 Extension ecosystem is Firefox-based (smaller than Chrome's).

-Verdict: The closest browser-level replacement.
+The closest browser-level replacement.
 Worth trying if you don't need Chrome extensions.

 Safari + Extensions